RudolfReiter/kbot/readme.md

   - Parts and products are stored in hash tables ("unordered_map" in C++) in order to achive fast look-up in O(n).

 - **Shortest path computation**:
-  - The computation of the shortest path resembles an instance of the travelling salesman problem, which is known to be NP complete.
+  - The computation of the shortest path resembles an instance of the traveling salesman problem, which is known to be NP complete.
 For problem sizes of up to 20 pick-up locations, a dynamic programming approach was implemented.

 - **Output format of orders**:
   - The output file "completed_orders.txt" lists the individual actions in consecutive order.
 Particularly, for each picked up part, the number of parts and the related product are listed, in addition to the location.